UPC-MAI-DL/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 given a window of the previous measurements measured as the number of particulates of 10 micrometers in air (PM10 ug/m3).

-This task is the base for the autonomous laboratory, so collect the results of your work with this data and use for comparing with the results of the experiments from the tasks in the autonomous laboratory.

 The data for this example has been extracted from the [London Air website](http://www.londonair.org.uk/).
 This site provides